 While The Dark World is unlikely to top many peoples' list of best Marvel movies - and certainly doesn't here - it's a decent enough timepasser, a watchable fantasy.
 While Ragnarok went for full comedy in a seemingly desperate attempt to win over audiences, The Dark World has the courage to try for sincerity, along with Tom Hiddleston's always entertaining exploits as Loki.
 Eccleston has an intensity that doesn't really lend itself to light comic book movies, though the real gimmick here is a climax set in London.

-While the UK has been the shooting location for a vast number of superhero antics (with Shepperton Studios including, to date, half a dozen of the MCU movies) it's rare to see a superhero movie where London plays itself*, the comparatively low-key London street making for a left-field choice of action climax.
+While the UK has been the shooting location for a vast number of superhero antics (with Shepperton Studios including, up to 2018, half a dozen of the MCU movies) it's rare to see a superhero movie where London plays itself*, the comparatively low-key London street making for a left-field choice of action climax.
 If nothing else, the Thor movies benefit from their relative brevity, their combined 356 minute runtime over fifty minutes shorter than the (admittedly more entertaining) Captain America trilogy.

 * A point, of course, since made moot by Spider-Man: Far From Home.